rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 [future-incompat]: https://doc.rust-lang.org/rustc/lints/index.html#future-incompatible-lints

-Today, with our current const-eval architecture layered atop Miri, it is not feasible to ensure that changes such as the [one that injected][PR #97684] issue [#99923][] go through a future-incompat warning cycle.
+Today, with our current const-eval architecture, it is not feasible to ensure that changes such as the [one that injected][PR #97684] issue [#99923][] go through a future-incompat warning cycle.
 The compiler team plans to keep our eye on issues in this space.
 If we see